How would you like to attend the best writing conferences for authors this year?

 If you are going to attend an author’s event in 2019 or 2020, you want to be fully prepared so when you meet people, you know what to say, and what to give away.

 If you are getting ready for an author event, do you have copies of your published book ready?
 Can you pitch your book idea in a way that it gets people charged up?

 Ideally, the best thing you can bring to a conference are the obvious: an intriguing pitch, a synopsis of your book, and the first chapter (or short sample) of your writing.

 If you haven’t published a book yet, you should prepare for everything you need to get published.
 Be ready to connect with agents and literary pros that can help you to get your book written, packaged and to market.

-- A business card: You’re not published yet but you want to make connections.
+- Bring a business card: You’re not published yet but you want to make connections.
 You can get a simple card made up with your contact info.
 I’ve met lots of people over the years where I was caught off guard by NOT having that card ready.

-- A copy of your book [10 paperbacks at least].
+- Bring copies of your book [10 paperbacks at least].
 If you are published, have copies of your book on hand.
 You’ll wish you did when someone asks “What is your book about?”